-NOTE: You may also file in-person at the same address.
+NOTE: You may also present these in-person to the Registrar of Vital Records at 899 North Capitol Street, NE, Washington, DC 20002.
 Walk-up services are available, but DC Vital Records Department recommends scheduling an appointment: https://dchealth.dc.gov/vital-records.